agrc/api-client/README.md

 ## Deploying a new version

-The GitHub Action pipeline will create a release with the signed application binaries.
-Therefore, in a branch other than `main`, the application version needs to be bumped.

-1. `npm version (major | minor | patch) -m "release: %s"`

-Once the action is complete, a draft release will be available to publish.
-To finish a [draft release](https://github.com/agrc/api-client/releases)

-1. Edit the release
-1. Auto-generate the release notes
-1. Publish
+GitHub Actions will create and update a draft release with every merged pull request.
+When a release is desired, publish the [draft release](https://github.com/agrc/api-client/releases).
+Another GitHub action will sign the binaries and upload them to the release assets.
+The API Clients will silently download the update and the installation will occur on the next restart of the app.